pzoli/cars/README.md

 - *DB_PASS*: database password
 - *DB_NAME*: database name

-Now you can open http://localhost/carassist in your browser.

 ## Import SQL files

 From the sql subfolder import structure.sql and test-content.sql to your database: